 The primary purpose of this survey was to assess relative abundance and compute population estimates of reeffish found on natural reeffish habitats in the Gulf of Mexico.
 Video stereo cameras were used during the survey since they enabled the measurement of length frequencies.
 Each stereo camera contained paired black-and-white video stereo still cameras along with a color mpeg camera in a cylindrical pressure housing.
 Four of these were mounted in a camera array and were positioned orthogonally with the center of the camera mounted 51 cm above the bottom of the array.
 A chevron fish trap, that measured 1.76m x 1.52m x 0.61m; 28cm throat diameter; 3.81cm vinyl-clad mesh, was used to capture fish for ageing and other life history studies.
 Both the fish trap and camera array were baited with squid.
 The camera array was allowed to soak on the bottom for 30 minutes, and the fish trap soaked for one hour.
-Florida sampled 618 stations on the west Florida shelf from June 1 to October 2, 2015 while NOAA Fisheries sampled around the Gulf of Mexico in May and August.
+Florida sampled 105 stations on the west Florida shelf from May to August while NOAA Fisheries sampled 391 stations around the Gulf of Mexico from April through August.